snowkylin/tensorflow-handbook/docs/_sources/en/basic/basic.rst.txt

 Next, we consider how to programme to implement the gradient descent method to find the solution of the linear regression :math:`\min_{a, b} L(a, b) = \sum_{i=1}^n(ax_i + b - y_i)^2`.

-Linear regression under numPy
+Linear regression under NumPy
 -----------------------------

 Implementations of ML models are not preserved for TensorFlow.
 In fact, simple models can be solved even by using regular scientific computing libraries.
-Here we use Numpy, the common scientific computing library to implement gradient descent.
+Here we use NumPy, a common scientific computing library to implement gradient descent.
 NumPy provides support for multidimensional arrays, which can represent vectors, matrices and even higher dimensional tensors.
 Meanwhile, it also provides many functions that support operations on multidimensional arrays (e.g. the following ``np.dot()`` evaluates the dot product and ``np.sum()`` gets the sum).
 NumPy and MATLAB are similar in this regard.
 In the following codes, we will find the partial derivative of the loss function with respect to the parameters ``a`` and ``b`` manually [#f2]_ and use gradient descent iteratively to obtain the values of ``a`` and ``b`` eventually.

 .. literalinclude:: /_static/code/en/basic/example/numpy_manual_grad.py
     :lines: 9-